 Most of the credit for ashwagandha’s benefits goes to a group of compounds called withanolides.
 Withanolides include withaferins and withanosides too.

-Ashwagandha is one of the most important herbs in Ayurveda assisting the body in
+Ashwagandha is one of the most important herbs in Ayurveda assisting the body in fighting stress, improving joint mobility, stabilizing blood sugar levels, enhancing stamina, supporting healthy thyroid function, and improving the quality of sleep.

 The turmeric root has around 235 identified compounds capable of working in harmony in your body and improving your health.
 The most noteworthy are curcuminoids, responsible for turmeric’s trademark orange-yellow color, and volatile oils.